cheliotk/unity_abm_framework/README.md

 ```
 ### Running a simulation

 **ABMU** automatically controls and advances the simulation, so no additional code is needed from the user.
-The `AbstractController` class has a `Step()` function that advances the simulaino by one tick, and is executed during `LateUpdate()`.
-The controller's `Step()` function calls the `Tick()` method on the `Scheduler`, which keeps a record of all steppers registered so far and executes them once in order.
+The `AbstractController` class has a `Step()` function that advances the simulation by one tick, and is executed during `LateUpdate()`.
+The controller's `Step()` function calls the `Tick()` method on the `Scheduler`, which keeps a record of all steppers registered so far and executes them in order.

 As initialization and updating is handled by **ABMU**, users **should not** implement any of Unity's event functions, i.e. `Start()`, `Update()`, `FixedUpdate()`, `LateUpdate()`, etc, as they may interfere with **ABMU**'s execution order.